timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-1-2.md

 ### End of Part 1

-What we've covered so far: We've gone through limitations of the human mind when it comes to probabilities, the concept of chaos, and large numbers, and how we get the normal distribution.
+We've gone through limitations of the human mind when it comes to probabilities.
+I've set the stage by explaining the concept of chaos, large numbers, and how to obtain the normal distribution.
+This knowledge of the normal distribution may come in useful for part 2.

 You can read part 2 [here](https://tchungblog.netlify.app/blog/book-takeaways-the-improbability-principle-2-2/):

 [^1]: Carl G Jung, “An Acausal Connecting Principle, in _Synchronicity,_ Vol 8.
 (New Jersey: Princeton University Press, 1960), 15
 [^2]: T. Footman, in _Guinness World Records 2001_.
 Guinness World Records.
 (New York: Guinness World Record Ltd, 2000), 36